 There are many ways to tell a good story.
 If it’s a novel, you have to be aware that nobody can read the entire thing in one shot.
-Your goal is to get the reader to come back and finish the novel, be excited to wake up and continue, but also understand that there will be times when he/she needs to put it down.
+Your goal is to get the reader to come back and finish the novel, be excited to wake up and continue and understand that there will be times when they need to put it down.

 The pace and length of your novel are going to help the reader.
-It’s pretty obvious that long, slow chapters will read slower, and short, fast chapters will read faster.
+It’s pretty evident that long, slow chapters will read slower, and short, fast chapters will read faster.

-If you want an analogy, car chases are great in a movie, and drum solos wonderful in a concert.
+If you want an analogy, car chases are great in a movie, and drum solos are lovely in a concert.
 But if they last for twenty minutes, you start to feel burnt out.
-The same goes with your story.
+The same goes for your story.
 You must start strong, make your reader love your novel, but then slow down a bit, only to pick it up later.
 That’s why people love roller-coasters – up and down is fun and exciting.

 So, what you do here is read your story and feel the pace.
 Does it take too long to read one chapter?
 Then break it up in two.
 Is a chapter too short?
 Does it feel like it ends too abruptly?
 Combine it with the next.
 Does each of your chapters start with a good hook and end with a good cliffhanger?

-Side note: not ALL your chapters should start with a hook or end with a cliff-hanger – you should read through your novel and try to anticipate when people are about to put your book down, and then insert the cliffhanger.
+Side note: not ALL your chapters should start with a hook or end with a cliffhanger – you should read through your novel and try to anticipate when people are about to put your book down, and then insert the cliffhanger.
 It’s not easy.
-As a matter of fact, pace problems are the hardest to diagnose because reading is so subjective.
+Pace problems are the hardest to diagnose because reading is so subjective.

 But do your best.
 Your goal here is to arrange your scenes and chapters in a way that makes reading feel natural.
-The moment your reader has to struggle to go through the chapters, he will not open the book again.
+The moment your reader struggles to go through the chapters, he will not open the book again.
 You might need to ask your friends, family, or a writer’s group to help you with one read to identify pace issues.

 Self-Editing: Strengthen The Setting

 I insert this here because the setting develops in your head, and it’s easy to forget that the reader doesn’t have the same vision as you.
 All the reader has is what stems out of your words.
-So, at this stage in your self-editing, you should pay attention to the setting.
+So, you should pay attention to the setting at this stage in your self-editing.
 Does it come through clearly?
-Is it easy to see where people are and where does the action takes place?
+Is it easy to see where people are and where the action occurs?
 Do you find spots in your novel where you have nothing but heads talking in the air?
 Fix that.
 Here you might add some description, but be aware that it slows down your pace.
 Don’t dump it all in one spot.
 Instead, sprinkle it naturally within the story.

-Every time you read a chapter and ask yourself, where did this whole thing happen, you most likely have a setting problem.
+Every time you read a chapter and ask yourself where this whole thing happened, you most likely have a setting problem.

 Self-Editing: Character Development

 Keep in mind that good fiction creates a strong emotional response in people.
-And because people are alive, they tend to do that by reacting to other people’s actions, situations, predicaments, and so on.
-Your characters are, therefore, responsible for making that connection and creating that spark.
+And because people are alive, they tend to react to other people’s actions, situations, predicaments, etc. Therefore, your characters are responsible for making that connection and creating that spark.
 If you have a milieu story or a plot-driven story, it’s easy to forget characters.
 If you have a character-driven story, it is unforgivable.
 Either way, you must read your novel and see if your characters are clearly developed.

 Are they one-dimensional carton talking heads?
 Fix that.
 Give them thoughts, emotions, ideas, fears, weaknesses.
 At this point, you must fix all of these problems.
 The good news is that you don’t need to do a lot of it.
 Your characters are the story, so chances are they are present throughout.
 All you need to do is go in and add some things here and there.
 Show that nice lady scream at a homeless man to make us hate her a bit.
 Show that a drug dealer helps a disabled person cross a street to make us like him a little.
 Play with the reader’s emotions, and it will pay off.

-Pay particular attention if you are building your character’s story arc around the standard hero’s journey.
-Make sure you are not missing any steps in the journey and emphasize the ones that are most critical to your protagonist.
+Pay particular attention if you build your character’s story arc around the standard hero’s journey.
+Make sure you are not missing any steps in the journey and emphasize the most critical ones to your protagonist.

 What’s The Right Word?